I'm looking at the https://github.com/rust-analyzer/rust-analyzer/issues/1064 issue

 If you share a pointer to the removal PR, it will help.

-I though you were talking about this debugging infra, but it wasn't removed
+I thought you were talking about this debugging infra, but it wasn't removed

 What if we add the crate name info to